 Exogenous ketones come in the form of supplements and can be quite useful, though not everyone following a keto diet uses them.
 These are not for everyone, so please do your research before deciding to partake.
 I will provide a quick overview of what they are, as I personally find them to be beneficial.

 Ketones are the energizing compounds that are created in the liver when the body breaks down fat.
 When you are in ketosis, your body is producing more ketones.
-The keytones created by your liver are referred to as endogenous ketones.
-Exogenous ketones come from outside of the body, and are the external counterpart to endogenous ketones that are made within the body.
+The ketones created by your liver are referred to as endogenous ketones.
+Exogenous ketones come from outside of the body and are the external counterpart to endogenous ketones that are made within the body.

-Some may choose to use exogenous keytones when going through the keto flu as a way to jump-start their keytone levels and supply their body with energy, and many other benefits.
+Some may choose to use exogenous ketones when going through the keto flu as a way to jump-start their ketone levels and supply their body with energy, and many other benefits.

 Personally, I use the powdered form from Perfect Keto.
-If you are interested in trying out exogenous keytones, you can use code “REALBALANCED” to save 15% on your order.
+If you are interested in trying out exogenous ketones, you can use code “REALBALANCED” to save 15% on your order.

 Don’t Let the Flu Get You Down

 Do not let the “flu” derail you from your goals.
 If need be, add a few extra healthy carbs (perhaps in the form of a high-carb vegetable) into a meal to make the transition a bit slower and less severe.
 Focus on the big picture and head into the keto flu headfirst.
 Stay confident and remember that once it is gone, you will begin to experience all of the amazing benefits keto has to offer!

 To make jumping into keto a bit easier, find an accountability partner.
 It could be someone who is also transitioning into the lifestyle, or simply someone you can confide in!
 Either way, find someone that you can speak to where you can offer words of encouragement, share recipes, and help each other stay on track!